candidosilva/Movie-App---React/README.md

 -   Movie info
 -   Movie score

-The API used were from "https://www.themoviedb.org/"
+The APIs used were from "https://www.themoviedb.org/"